What causes Actinic Keratosis?

-Actinic Keratoses can be removed surgically with a scalpel or a scraping instrument called a curette.
+Actinic Keratoses can be removed surgically.
 Another way of destroying Actinic Keratoses is to freeze them with liquid nitrogen.
 Freezing causes blistering and shedding of the sun-damaged skin.
 Sometimes we’re not sure whether the growth is harmless.
-When this occurs we may cut the growth off and send it for microscopic analysis (biopsy).
+When this occurs we may cut the growth off and send it for analysis (biopsy).
 Healing after removal takes 2 – 3 weeks depending on the size and location of the keratosis.
-Hand and legs heal more slowly than the face.
-The skin’s final appearance is usually excellent.

-When there are many keratoses, a useful treatment is the application of 5-fluorouracil (5-FU) or of Aldara cream.
+When there are many keratoses, a useful treatment is the application a prescription cream.
 The applications are continued until your physician determines that you have the needed results.
 These topical creams are effective in removing Actinic Keratoses from the face.
-In addition, photodynamic therapy (PDT) is another effective treatment performed in the office.

 How do I prevent Actinic Keratosis?

 Sun damage is permanent.
 Once sun damage has progressed to the point where Actinic Keratoses develop, new keratoses may appear even without further sun exposure.
-You should avoid excessive sun exposure – but don’t go overboard and deprive yourself of the pleasure of being outdoors.
-Reasonable sun protection should be your aim.
+You should avoid excessive sun exposure and protect your skin when outside.

 “You cannot go wrong with this dermatologist.
 Dr. Green and his staff are the very best!
 They go out of their way to assure patient satisfaction.
 I have used many services in the Bethesda location, and have always been more than satisfied.
 I highly recommend Dr. Green.”